 In the language of cigar tasting, the so-called ‘mechanics’ include three main aspects that are usually observed during the tasting of a cigar: the draw, the combustion and the ash.
-They probably drive the most ‘objective’ considerations we can have when tasting a cigar.
-In fact, it is easier to observe that the cigar has a tight draw than to identify particular organoleptic characteristics through retro-nasal olfaction or through palate perceptions.
+They are also referred to as “construction” and probably drive the considerations that are most straight forward and easy to formulate.

-Let’s first have a glance at the mechanics aspects.
+Let’s have a glance at the mechanics aspects of a cigar.

 The draw should be allowing the air to pass through the cigar with little resistance.